-Previously, I described how to successfully change the root user password providing that you know the current one.
-If not, this method will not work and a way of re-setting the root user password is required.
+I’ve previously described a way of successfully changing the root user password providing, of course, that you know the current password.
+If you’ve forgotten it, this method will not work and a way of re-setting the password is required.

-Having recently changed my local testing server environment from XAMPP to MAMP v2.x I wanted to change the password for the MySQL root user.
+Having recently changed my local testing server environment from XAMPP to MAMP v2.0.5 I wanted to change the password for the MySQL root user.
 By default it’s set to root.

 Changing the MySQL password for the root user was straightforward enough, but locating and editing the files to reflect the new password was a different story.
 Failure to update all the necessary files results in MAMP reporting the following error: